-Breast implants do not appear to increase the risk of breast cancer.
-But they may have associations with other cancers, such as anaplastic large cell lymphoma, other lymphomas, and squamous cell carcinoma.
+While breast implants may not increase the risk of breast cancer, they may have associations with other cancers, such as breast implant-assocaited anaplastic large cell lymphoma (BIA-ALCL), other lymphomas, and squamous cell carcinoma.

 This article looks at the link between breast implants and cancer and how to check for signs or symptoms of cancer in the breast.